-For the fourth quarter of Fiscal 2018, cash flows generated from operating activities totalled \$252.3 million, compared to \$202.4 million for the fourth quarter of Fiscal 2017.
-The increase was primarily driven by higher net earnings in the quarter and an increase in working capital primarily related to the timing of tax payments.
+For the fourth quarter of Fiscal 2019, cash flows generated from operating activities totalled \$228.4 million, compared to \$252.3 million for the fourth quarter of Fiscal 2018.
+This decrease was attributable to an increase in accounts receivable with Dollar City, which are secured by letters of credit, as well as to prepaid expenses, the purchase of merchandise inventory, and a decrease in income tax payable.